alvinf7989/sep10-freedom-project/tool/learning-log.md

 **Day 3**
 * Add mdn-web-docs example to other-sources directory and learn about fallback values.

 But let's get to what I actually did with my tool.
 So what I did was learn about fallback values.
-That meant that if you put a variable name inside the `var()` element and the variable doesn't have a property, you would have to add a cvalue, so that way the the selector's elements can change to that value.
+That meant that if you put a variable name inside the `var()` element and the variable doesn't have a property, you would have to add a value, so that way the the selector's elements can change to that value.
 Here's what I did for my CSS.

 ```
 :root {